Scholar and writer telling stories. I write the stories I want to read.

 Giving physical shape to ideas.

 Like any bratty kid, I test boundaries.
 I still do.
-I test 20-30 years younger than my own teenage children on mental age tests, so I’m going to go ahead and say that I’m still a bit of a bratty kid.
+I test 20-30 years younger than my own 20-something children on mental age tests, so I’m going to go ahead and say that I’m still a bit of a bratty kid.
 So, testing boundaries.

 Being a smart ass, I wanted to see what I could get away with in my doctoral program.
 I was writing a dissertation about a story a few people were telling about Iroquois giving stories to Joseph Smith to create the Book of Mormon.
 I had been thinking about boundaries of what can be considered history.
 I even wrote one of my exam questions on this.
 They loved Maus, so maybe I could get them to go further for me.
 “Tell me about your dissertation,” asked Larry Chisolm, an advisor and a great guy for supporting students’ explorations of porous boundaries.
 “I’m thinking of a pop-up book.
 So, Joseph Smith has his face in a hat, staring at a seer stone, and up behind him, POP, come a couple of Seneca guys.”
 He loved it.
 Project approved.
 If he hadn’t gone and died too young on us, I might have been able to get that plan past the rest of the committee.
 That pop-up idea never left me.
 My scholarship needs to be accompanied by handmade manifestations of those ideas.
 Sometimes I need to use the visual and material to express the meaning I make.

 Transmedia storytelling.
 Sashiko.
 Graphic novels.
 Wearable electronics.
 Or, knitting a hat.
 I make stuff.

 Making it all up.